TriPed-Robot/trip_kinematics/docs/source/how_it_works.rst

 In practice, this is computationally expensive and unnecessary.

 .. important::
-    To simplify the system one could treat the system as if the hinges of the excavator arm where directly actuated.
+    To simplify the system one could treat the system as if the hinges of the excavator's arm were directly actuated.

-    This simplified virtual chain contains no closde loops and thus standard kinematics algorithms can be used to compute forward or inverse kinematics.
+    This simplified virtual chain contains no closed loops and thus standard kinematics algorithms can be used to compute forward or inverse kinematics.

     To get the solution of the real excavator, one simply has to convert between the state of the hinges and the state of the hydraulic cylinders.